 - If you are injured due to the negligence of an individual home owner, most homeowners insurance policies include “personal liability coverage,” which may insure the damages caused by an injury, while protecting the homeowners finances.

 - A personal injury case can take anywhere from a few weeks to several years to reach a settlement, depending on the length of investigation, your recovery and negotiations.

-- The size of your payout depends entirely on the specifics of your case, how severe your injuries are, and the skill of your lawyer.
+- The size of your payout depends entirely on the specifics of your case, the available policy coverage, how severe your injuries are, any financial losses because of the injury, and the skill of your lawyer.